Baler, Aurora: Culture

 Baler annually observes the Philippine–Spanish Friendship Day which commemorates the end of the Siege of Baler and celebrates the bilateral relations that have developed since then.
 It is held every June 30 and the rites which was first done in the provincial capital are also observed in other parts of the country, as well as parts of Spain.

+Baler hosts a branch of the National Museum of the Philippines, which opened in 2026.

 Education

 The Baler Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.